Quantifying Data Similarity Using Cross Learning: More Details of Applications to Real-world Data

 We study ICU mortality prediction using the eICU Collaborative Research Database \citep{pollard2018eicu}, a multi-center dataset containing de-identified health records from U.S. hospitals between 2014 and 2015.
 To predict the post-ICU survival status of patients, we constructed a feature set that integrates multiple aspects of patient care.
 The features include demographics and admission information (age, gender, ethnicity, height, weight, admission type, and ICU type), hospital-level descriptors (hospital identifier, bed capacity category, region, and teaching status), acute physiological variables from the APACHE APS system (vital signs, laboratory values, Glasgow Coma Scale components, and indicators of organ support such as intubation, ventilation, dialysis, and urine output), as well as chronic health conditions and comorbidities (diabetes, cirrhosis, metastatic cancer, immunosuppression, elective surgery status, and others).
 After removing records with missing data, we calculated the post-ICU mortality rate for each hospital.
 To balance the outcome distribution, we undersampled hospital data so that the number of survivors and non-survivors was equal.

 Our target task is to predict post-ICU survival status in teaching hospitals.
 We designated the hospital with the highest mortality rate (9.47\%, with $n_{\text{post-ICU alive}} = 43$) as the target dataset.
-Among the remaining hospitals, those with at least 50 post-ICU survivors were used as source datasets, yielding a total of 11 source hospitals.

-We first evaluated the similarity between the target dataset and each source dataset using the ensemble CLS.
-The base models for the ensemble (logistic regression, linear SVM, radial SVM, and XGBoost) were consistent with those used in the numerical analysis section.
-For the target dataset, we then estimated the 5-fold cross-validation error and corresponding standard error using the ensemble model.
-Based on the error estimates, each source dataset was mapped to a transferability zone.

-To verify whether these source datasets indeed yielded beneficial transfer, we conducted additional experiments following the Adaptive Robust Transfer Learning (ART) framework.
-For the target dataset (43 survivors and 43 non-survivors), we randomly sampled 30 survivors and 30 non-survivors as training data, with the remaining cases held out as test data.
-Using Random Forests, AdaBoost, and neural networks as candidate base models, we found that Random Forests consistently achieved the best baseline performance on the target dataset, with an average test error of 0.4077.
-We therefore adopted Random Forests as the base classifier for all subsequent transfer learning methods.
+Among the remaining hospitals, we selected the top 10 source hospitals with the largest number of post-ICU survivors.